i18next/i18next-parser/README.md

   js: [{
     lexer: 'JavascriptLexer',
     functions: ['t'], // Array of functions to match
-    functionsNamespace: ['useTranslation', 'withTranslation'], // Array of functions to match for namespace }],
+    namespaceFunctions: ['useTranslation', 'withTranslation'], // Array of functions to match for namespace }],
 }
 ```